 Work Vehicle Accident Claim Time Limits

-In general, you will have three years from the date of your work van accident to start a claim for compensation.
+In general, you will have 3 years from the date of your work van accident to start a claim for compensation, as per the Limitation Act 1980.
 However, there are some exceptions to this time limit.

 If the claimant does not have the mental capacity to pursue their own claim at the time of their injury, the time limit will be indefinitely paused.
 During this time, a litigation friend could claim on your behalf.
 If you regain mental capacity and a claim hasn’t been made, then the time limit for doing so resumes.